Juror Information

 YOUR REPORT DATE

-You MUST report for jury duty on your report date, UNLESS YOU RECEIVE IN THE MAIL FROM THE COURT ADMINISTRATOR a notice stating that you are excused or rescheduled.
+You MUST report for jury duty on your report date, UNLESS YOU HAVE RECEIVED FORMAL EXCUSAL FROM THE JURY COORDINATOR OR COURT ADMINISTRATOR.

 EMERGENCY EXCUSAL/RESCHEDULING